janneshecht/Room-temperature/README.md

 ## Description
 This project is using a Wemos D1 Mini with an DHT22-Sensor to update the current temperature and humidity in the room on a Smashing io Dashboard

-## Set-up Wemos D1 Mini
-1. Connect the DHT22 to your Wemos D1 Mini (used Pins are defined in the INO-Sketch)
-2. Upload the Sketch to your Wemos D1 Mini

 ## Set-up Smashing
 1. Copy the roomtemperature-directory to your widgets
 2. Add the following lines to your Dashboard to include the widget